Chapter 1. Introduction to director

 - Environment planning

 - The undercloud includes planning functions that you can use to create and assign certain node roles.
-The undercloud includes a default set of nodes: Compute, Controller, and various Storage roles.
+The undercloud includes a default set of node roles that you can assign to specific nodes: Compute, Controller, and various Storage roles.
 You can also design custom roles.
-Additionally, you can select which OpenStack Platform services to include on each node role, which provides a method to model new node types or isolate certain components on their own host.
+Additionally, you can select which Red Hat OpenStack Platform services to include on each node role, which provides a method to model new node types or isolate certain components on their own host.

 - Bare metal system control